-There is no hard and fast rule for sampling frequency.
+There is no hard-and-fast rule for sampling frequency.
 However, 1 year of monthly monitoring data enables good characterisation of stream chemistry.
 Baseline monitoring could be usefully supplemented by continuous monitoring of pH, electrical conductivity, flow and/or turbidity.
 If the rock geochemistry is characterised (section 3.4.3), these water samples are also important for predicting downstream water chemistry, if mining proceeds.
 As a rule of thumb, this suite of water samples should include samples collected at a sufficient number of locations to capture all inputs that contain greater than c.
-10% of flow volume or c.
+10% of flow volume, or c.
 10% of any dissolved component to the most downstream site.
 Samples should be collected concurrently with any biological monitoring being undertaken.

-The characterisation of background site chemistry requires dissolved concentrations, usually filtered to $0.45 \mu m$ (though sometimes $0.22 \mu m$ or $0.1 \mu m$ filters are required), of all relevant components, and samples should be collected according to standard methods (e.g. Standards New Zealand 1998a, b).
+The characterisation of background site chemistry requires dissolved concentrations, usually filtered to 0.45 μ m (though sometimes 0.22 μ m or 0.1 μ m filters are required), of all relevant components, and samples should be collected according to standard methods (e.g. Standards New Zealand 1998a, b).

-For PAF coal deposits, the selection of analyses of trace elements such as Zn, As, Sb, Ni, or Mn (Pope et al. 2010) is likely to be most relevant, and in some cases non-filtered samples might be required to identify the mode of transport for some trace elements.
-The importance of different trace elements at different types of proposed mines can be established by analysing data from similar operations.
-Where mines are planned in sequences of rock that have no historical mining activity, a cautious approach to trace element analyses is recommended, and often it is in the interest of the applicant to identify baseline chemistry for elements that might be naturally elevated rather than identify that they are elevated after mining commences, when baseline conditions cannot be tested.
+For epithermal mineral deposits, a selection of analyses of trace elements such as Zn, Cu, Pb, As, Sb, Cd, Hg, or Mn should be carried out.
+However, the trace metals associated with epithermal deposits are variable, and screening analysis should be completed for other metal and metalloid elements.
+In some cases, non-filtered samples might be required to identify the mode of transport for some trace elements.
+The importance of different trace elements at different deposits can be established by analysing data from other similar operations, although the variability of trace element concentrations within and between epithermal deposits means that these data are only a guide.
+Where mines are planned in sequences of rock that have no historical mining activity, a cautious approach to trace element analyses is recommended, and often it is in the interest of the applicant to identify baseline chemistry for elements that might be naturally elevated rather than identifying that they are elevated after mining commences when baseline conditions cannot be tested.

 Other parameters such as dissolved oxygen, oxidation/reduction potential (Eh), salinity, or Fe speciation can be used to refine water quality assessments and predictions.
 More detailed analytical procedures, such as repeat sampling, data-logging and monitoring of chemistry throughout rainfall events, can all be used to improve and strengthen water quality predictions.
-Chargebalanced analyses, which sum up all major cations and anions, can provide a check that all major components have been analysed (Standards New Zealand 1998a, b).
+Charge-balanced analyses, which sum up all major cations and anions, can provide a check that all major components have been analysed (Standards New Zealand 1998a, b).
 This analysis provides a useful tool for interpreting water chemistry, and it also provides a basis for more detailed geochemical modelling, which might prove useful for water quality predictions at some sites.